Are High Heels Hurting your Health?

 Vasyli notes, however, that not all heels are created equally.
+Comfortable heels for women do exist.
 “Wedges and platforms are more stable than stilettos, given the increased surface area in contact with the ground,” he says.

 “Boots often have broader heels and are wide in the forefoot, giving the foot ample contact with the ground and providing balance.
 Their construction often lends itself to more ankle and leg stability as well.”